Life Insurance Coverage Considerations

-Yes!
-There are two basic types of life Insurance – term and permanent.
+There are two basic types of life Insurance – Term and Permanent

 It provides protection for a specified period of time, typically from one to 30 years.
 It pays a death benefit only if you die during this term.
 Some policies can be automatically renewed at the end of the coverage period, and some can be converted to permanent insurance without need for a medical exam.